First Steps to Begin Your Journey

-- Study Abroad Fair - An info fair is held each semester and is a great way to browse programs and speak with program representatives and faculty leaders.
-Visit the WKU SAGL Calendar to find out whether a fair is coming up.
+- Attend a Study Abroad Fair - An info fair is held each semester and is a great way to browse programs.
+Visit the SAGL Event Calendar to find out whether a fair is coming up.

-- Other SAGL Events - Visit the WKU SAGL Calendar for dates and times of events where you could obtain more information..
+- Other SAGL Events - Visit the SAGL Event Calendar for dates and times of events where you could obtain more information.

 STEP 2: Meet with an Advisor (optional but strongly recommended)

-Study Abroad Advisors can help you as you try to decide on a program that fits your academic needs, career goals, and budget, and they can share details about funding options, how to navigate the course approval process, or address any other questions or concerns you have about study abroad.
+Study Abroad Advisors can help you as you try to decide on a program that fits your needs, access available funding options, and navigate the course approval process.

-Peer Advisors - SAGL Student Representatives, who have recently studied abroad and are trained to assist you as you explore study abroad options, are available Monday-Friday for walk-in advising, generally during the middle of the day.
-Stop by our office (HCIC 1014) to view the peer advisor schedule posted just outside our office and meet with a Student Rep.
+Walk-in Peer Advising - SAGL Student Representatives, who have recently studied abroad and are trained to assist you, are available throughout the week (during semesters) to help you explore programs.
+Stop by our office (HCIC 1014) to view the peer advisor schedule posted just outside our door.

-Study Abroad Advisors - To schedule a meeting with a staff advisor, select the appropriate advisor below and login with your NetID and password to choose an appointment time that works for you.
+Study Abroad Advisors - To schedule a meeting with a staff advisor, select the appropriate advisor below, login with your NetID and password, and choose an appointment time that works for you.

 - Krista Erickson - Advisor for programs in Europe (except Spain), Africa (except Morocco), and the Semester at Sea program

 - Katherine Hale - Advisor for programs in Latin America, Spain, the Middle East, Asia, Oceania (Australia, New Zealand, Fiji), and North America.
 Katherine also advises on the International Student Teaching program.